Iwwerall/HugeFolderCleaner/README.md

 # HugeFolderCleaner
-Tool to delete fodlers with millions of files
+Tool to delete folders with millions of files

 If you ever needed to delete a folder with millions of files in them and wasted hours waiting for the counting to finish in Windows Explorer then this is for you.